The Government and Mesothelioma Research

 Does the Government Fund Mesothelioma Research?

-Another reason that funding is lower for mesothelioma is that research with any funding source relating to mesothelioma is relatively new.
+Another reason funding is lower for mesothelioma is that research with any funding source relating to mesothelioma is relatively new.

 It was only in the middle of the 1900s that it finally became apparent that asbestos was causing this illness.
-And then, it still took decades for many people to be diagnosed with mesothelioma since the latency period is decades-long.
+And then, it still took decades for many people to be diagnosed with mesothelioma since the latency period is decades long.

 The National Cancer Institute